tianheg/til/css/use-rgb-values-to-color-elements.md

-# Use RGB values to Color Elements
+# Use RGB Values To Color Elements

 The RGB value for black looks like this: